 Whether you want to negotiate a business transaction with a tribal business, or you have been injured by a tribal entity, Mr. Twietmeyer understands the unique challenges and opportunities that you will face, and he can assist you in formulating a course of action that will maximize the protection of your rights.

 Mr. Twietmeyer has successfully represented clients in retrieving unpaid wages, appealing criminal convictions, negotiating settlement of wrongful termination claims, and resolving landlord tenant disputes.
 Whether you’re a large corporation or just an individual, when you have been wronged, vindication is a must.
-Mr. Twietmeyer understands that, and can help.
+Mr. Twietmeyer understands that, and he can help.
 Contact Mr. Twietmeyer for a free interview.